LukasZahradnik/PyNeuraLogic/docs/language.rst

 ..
 NOTE::
-        Matrix and vector values can also be in the form of numpy arrays.
+        Matrix and vector values can also be in the form of `NumPy <https://numpy.org/>`_ arrays.

 - The dimension value is represented as a tuple of either one or two elements.
 Each element represents the size of one dimension; thus, it can represent either vector or matrix.
 The difference between previous representations is that the dimension value is less verbose and doesn't describe the initialized value of the parameter - the initialization of dimension values is determined by the settings object.